curtisalexander/readstat-rs/util/README.md

 - `create_rand_ds.sas`
     - SAS macro that creates a `sas7bdat` file containing random data
-    - Able to specific the following
+    - Able to specify the following
         - Number of observations (rows)
         - Number of numeric columns (vars)
         - Number of character columns (vars)